 Downtown, you have your pick of classic standbys and new favorites to choose from for dinner.
 A bistro that’s both elegant but undulating with Southern charm, Mozelle’s serves comfort food that’s dolled up but remains approachable.
 Consider the meatloaf: It’s bacon-wrapped and made with tomato marmalade and Havarti cheese.
 Save room for dessert; the bourbon pecan bread pudding is a dream dressed in caramel sauce.

-For a more laid-back meal, head to Crafted: The Art of the Taco, which is one of the newer additions to Winston-Salem’s growing arts district after opening in November 2016.
+For a more laid-back meal, head to Crafted: The Art of the Taco.
 Make no mistake: This place isn’t a Mexican restaurant.
 It’s a taco joint, and it says so right on the menu.
 After opening her first two Crafted locations in Greensboro — one that highlights tacos and another that features international street food — Chef Kris Fuller set up shop in Camel City.
 The taco variations are inventive and fun.
 Here, pulled pork and mac and cheese are considered taco toppings just as tuna and pico de gallo are, too.

 Revered as the “Juilliard of the South,” the University of North Carolina School of the Arts was hoped to be “the capstone of Winston-Salem’s cultural life” when it was founded in 1963 as the nation’s first public arts conservatory.
 The school’s largest performance venue, the Stevens Center, is regal and offers a wide variety of entertainment throughout the year.
 Each spring, it’s home to RiverRun International Film Festival.
 A regional festival with national recognition, RiverRun is a qualifying festival for the Oscars in a few categories.
-Attend a single screening or make a week out of it, and see several films from March 30 to April 9 this year.
+Attend a single screening or make a week out of it, and see several films.

 Across the street from the Stevens Center, theatergoers can satisfy their sweet tooth at Camino Bakery, which got its start in the basement of Krankies Coffee in 2008.
 Prepared fresh daily, the pastries and desserts — of which there are many — tantalize and taunt from their glass cases.
 Sticky buns.
 Eclairs.
 Cheesecake.
 Coconut macaroons.
 Think you were just stopping in for coffee?
 Yeah, OK.
 Camino is not only a bakery and coffee shop, but it’s also a wine bar with a great selection of local beer to boot.
 Get your order to stay and post up by the window where you can people-watch and enjoy quiet conversation.